turingschool/front-end-curriculum/lessons/module-4/kickoff.md

 We'll be talking about security at a high-level and implementing some strategies for making our applications more secure.
 This includes protecting endpoints with JSON web tokens, understanding the difference between HTTP and HTTPS, and implementing OAuth.

-### Week 4-6: Reinforcement of Fundamentals & Real World Prep
+### Week 4-6: Reinforcement of Fundamentals, Real-World Topics, & Interview Prep

 We'll be moving away from boilerplates and frameworks in this module to get you used to building things from scratch again.
 We'll be providing smaller challenges throughout the module that will reinforce fundamental skills and refresh some of the previous content you learned.
 Many of these challenges will better prepare you for the technical interviews you'll be going on.

 ## Graduation Requirements